zhouhoujun/tsioc/packages/ioc/README.md

 ### decorators

 1. `@Abstract`  abstract class decorator.
-2. `@AutoRun`   class, method decorator, use to define the class auto run (via a method or not) after registered.
+2. `@Autorun`   class and method decorator, use to define the class auto run (via a method or not) after registered.
-3. `@AutoWried`  property or param decorator, use to auto wried type instance or value to the instance of one class with the decorator.
+3. `@Autowried` alias name `@AutoWried` property or param decorator, use to auto wried type instance or value to the instance of one class with the decorator.
-4. `@Inject()`  property or param decorator, use to auto wried type instance or value to the instance of one class with the decorator.
+4. `@Inject`  property or param decorator, use to auto wried type instance or value to the instance of one class with the decorator.
-5. `@Injectable()` class decortator, use to define the class. it can setting provider to some token, singleton or not.
+5. `@Injectable` class decortator, use to define the class. it can setting provider to some token, singleton or not.
-6. `@AutoWried` method decorator.
+6. `@IocExt` class decortator, use to define the class is Ioc extends module. it will auto run after registered to helper your to setup module.
-7. `@Param()`   param decorator, use to auto wried type instance or value to the instance of one class with the decorator.
+7. `@Param`   param decorator, use to auto wried type instance or value to the instance of one class with the decorator.
-8. `@Singleton()` class decortator, use to define the class is singleton.
+8. `@Singleton` class decortator, use to define the class is singleton in global.
+9. `@Static` class decortator, use to define the class is static in injector.
-9. `@Providers` Providers decorator, for class. use to add private ref service for the class.
+10. `@Providers` Providers decorator, for class. use to add private ref service for the class.
-10. `@Refs` Refs decorator, for class. use to define the class as a service for target.
+11. `@ProviderIn` alias `@Refs` ProviderIn decorator, for class. use to define the class as a service for target.
+12. `@Nullable` param decoator. define param can enable null.
+13. `@Optional` Parameter decorator to be used on constructor parameters, which marks the parameter as being an optional dependency.
+The DI framework provides `null` if the dependency is not found.
+Can be used together with other parameter decorators that modify how dependency injection operates.
+14. `@Self` Parameter decorator to be used on constructor parameters, which tells the DI framework to start dependency resolution from the local injector.
+Resolution works upward through the injector hierarchy, so the children of this class must configure their own providers or be prepared for a `null` result.
+15. `@SkipSelf` Parameter decorator to be used on constructor parameters, which tells the DI framework to start dependency resolution from the parent injector.
+Resolution works upward through the injector hierarchy, so the local injector is not checked for a provider.
+16. `@Host` Parameter decorator on a compose element provider parameter of a class constructor that tells the DI framework to resolve the view by checking injectors of child elements, and stop when reaching the host element of the current component.

 ## AOP